9/13/24 Update re: Notice of Closure of Conejos County Courthouse

 Clients are referred to CRJP by the Courts, District Attorney’s Office, Probation and Private Attorneys.
 Clients are then screened based on the nature of the incident to determine if they are appropriate for the RJ process.
 Being accountable and taking responsibility for their actions is a key component in making this determination.
 Special panels will also consider “High Risk Dialogue” and “High Profile” cases for the RJ process.

-For more information on our Restorative Justice program or if you wish to become a volunteer community member please contact Rebekah Beckett, Restorative Justice Coordinator, at 720-664-1745 or E-Mail rebekah.beckett@judicial.state.co.us
+For more information on our Restorative Justice program or if you wish to become a volunteer community member please contact Danielle Fagan at 720-664-1719 or E-Mail danielle.fagan@judicial.state.co.us

 Probation FAQs

-We've compiled the answers to many commonly asked questions about probations.
+We've compiled the answers to many commonly asked questions about probation.
 Go to Probation FAQs.